Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![ps-claim-7](../assets/new-claims/ps-claim-7.png)

-Now you need to sign the transaction using the AXIA Signer with your AXIASolar address.
+Now you need to sign the transaction using the AXIA Signer with your AXIACoin address.

 ![ps-claim-8](../assets/new-claims/ps-claim-8.png)

 First, you need to press the "QR Scanner" on the AXIA Signer to scan the QR code that's shown on the authorize transaction window to generate the raw transaction.
 Next, you may be required to input the PIN on the AXIA Signer to generate the signed transaction as a QR code.
-Then move the QR code to the camera on the AXIASolar-JS Apps to continue.
+Then move the QR code to the camera on the AXIACoin-JS Apps to continue.

 ![ps-3r](../assets/new-claims/ps-3r.jpg)